 “Roxanne Jackson’s ‘Wild Mineral’…suggests the sawed-in-half skull of a dangerous, mythical creature…demonstrating what can happen when clay becomes a vessel for pure imagination.”
 THE NEW YORK TIMES: “What To See In New York Art Galleries This Week” on the exhibition “Clay Today” at The Hole by Jillian Steinhauer

 "Jackson’s ceramics tell stories of monsters, lovers, and debauchery.
 These are rituals and rites where the heat of both sex and violence burn.
 Animal entrails and ripe fruit glisten in the artist’s monumental Wicked Feast: a banquet table reminiscent of Renaissance wealth, abundant with decay and delicacies…As death then is rendered bloody, fibrous, and unavoidable through the clay’s marrow, we’re reminded not of our end but rather the radical possibilities of our day.
 Raise your glass and join the party.”
-CHICAGO READER: “Welcome to the Underworld” by Annette Lepique
+CHICAGO READER: “Welcome to the Underworld” by A. Lepique

 Photo Credit: Lauren Silberman 2024